AlanTrento/Matlab/README.md

 # Matlab
-Repository with MATLAB live script codes for amplifier calculations.
+Repository with MATLAB Live Script codes for academic calculations of amplifiers.